justfoolingaround/declutter/readme.md

 <h2 align="center">Declutter</h2>

 <center><p>
-An ultimate file organising tool for your messy directories.
+An ultimate file organising tool for your messy directories. <b>Do not use on an already organised place, i.e. your codebases.</b>
 </p></center>

 ## Installation